mattforni/notes/books/this-naked-mind/README.md

 - The unconscious is controls desires and emotions, and is where beliefs, habits, and behaviors are formed.
 When a physical dependence is developed these beliefs, habits, and behaviors inhibit the nucleus accumbens from receiving enjoyment or pleasure from previously enjoyed activities.
 The unconscious conditioning **must** first be reversed to begin enjoying these activities again.

 # 22. The Secret to Happily and Easily Drinking Less
+- The brain does not simply forget previous experiences with alcohol.
+Dopamine is the learning molecule and through it the brain has learned that it can access "pleasure" through alcohol, and why have a little when you can have a lot.
+The brain picks up exactly where it left off despite the time that has elapsed since the last drink.
+- From a willpower perspective, a single decision to eliminate alcohol from your life is much more easily executed than choosing to decline each and every drink or drinking opportunity ad infinitum.
+- It should be made abundantly clear that you **cannot** become addicted to alcohol if you do not drink, and that you **will** become addicted to alcohol if you do drink enough, no matter who you are.
+- The first step to removing alcohol as an influence is recognizing and accepting that you have become emotionally or physically dependent on alcohol.
+An unacknowledged issue cannot be iterated upon.
+- The first few hours, day, and/or weeks of removing alcohol from your life may be marked with painful withdrawal symptoms.
+This is the alcohol leaving your body and each one of these symptoms was **caused** by the alcohol.
+- The second step is acknowledging that alcohol is a toxin that has been intricately marketed to diminish its true nature and mask the fact that it has no beneficial effects for any human.
+- Alcohol steals more than **2.4 million hours of life** in the United States each year!
+- *"Every time you wake up after drinking, you are physically, mentally, emotionally, socially, and financially worse off than if you had not taken the drug in the first place." - Jason Vale*
+- Not drinking alcohol adds hours to your life and puts dollars back in your pocket.
+Use them wisely.

 # 23. The Journey: "Relapse"
+- *"Your life will be so much better when alcohol is a small and irrelevant part of it." - Annie Grace*

 # 24. Pay it Forward
+- *"Don't spend your precious time asking 'Why isn't the world a better place?'
+The question to ask is 'How can I make it better?'
+To that there is an answer." - Leo F. Buscaglia
+- It is our responsibility as humans to take care of each other and our planet.
+But first we must take care of ourselves, otherwise we are unable to put our efforts toward the greater good.
+- *"Life is a series of natural and spontaneous changes.
+Don't resist them; that only creates sorrow.
+Let reality be reality.
+Let things flow naturally forward in whatever way they like" - Lao Tzu*